Hubbl Review Order Refresh

 My Approach

-We were nearing the end of the ‘pre work’ phase of an initiative.
-UX approval had stalled, with team members struggling to focus beyond the review order page to provide feedback on the user flows.
+We were nearing the end of the ‘pre work’ phase of a planned initiative.
+UX approval had stalled and team members were struggling to focus beyond the review order page to provide feedback on the user flows.
 As project management was eager to maintain the timeline, I volunteered to explore solutions that were:

 Low cost;